valmat/LedMatrix/README.md

 More detailed information is available in the [source code](src), which I tried to provide comments, and in the [examples](examples).

+---
 The library does not implement the means to print a text string on the cascade of matrices.
 This is intentional.
 Since the matrix can be mounted in an arbitrary manner.
 And entering  code into the library involving a particular type of installation would be a violation of integrity.
 Especially to write any superstructure library with the desired functionality is not difficult.
 All the necessary functions are in the library.

+A couple of examples how to make a running line: [1](examples/MultiShift/MultiShift.ino), [2](examples/HelloHabr/HelloHabr.ino)

+---
+Initially, the library was a fork of the library [LedControl](https://github.com/wayoda/LedControl) library.
+I completely reworked the original library.
+From the original library code has remained just a couple of lines.
+So it was moved to a separate repository.

+---
 Feel free to report bugs and send your suggestions.